ho-dev/HattrickOrganizer/docs/feedback.rst

 .. figure:: static/pictures/feedback_4.png

-    copying ratings from HT (lineup in HO should be similar to the one in HO!)
+    copying ratings from HT (should be exactly similar to the lineup in HO!)

 **4. Sending the feedback**

-Once ready, click on  :guilabel:`Refresh`, have a qualitative check of the retaings deviation between HT and HO! in order to spot errors in the process and then click on :guilabel:`Send`
+Once ready, click on  :guilabel:`Refresh` and have a qualitative check of the retaings deviation between HT and HO!.

+If everything looks ok, click on :guilabel:`Send` !

+Thanks for your participation  :-)

 When enough data are collected we will improve rating formula and share result of analysis on HT forum !

-Thanks for your participation  :-)